salmant/DevOps-Puppet-Amazon-CloudWatch/README.md

 If you do not know where to retrieve the `--aws-access-key-id` and `--aws-secret-key` parameters, after logging into your Amazon AWS console go to the following page and add a user:
 <br><br>https://console.aws.amazon.com/iam/home#/users
 <br><br>
-All your credentials or IAM role should be set in this file: [params.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/params.pp)
+Your credentials or IAM role should be set in this file: [params.pp](https://github.com/salmant/DevOps-Puppet-Amazon-CloudWatch/blob/master/manifests/params.pp)
 <br><br>
 The `params` class contains all default parameters for our module.
 For example, the variable named `cloudwatch_monitoring_scripts_folder` indicates the folder where you want to store the CloudWatch Monitoring Scripts.
 The default folder is `/cloudwatch-monitoring-scripts` and feel free to change it as you wish.
 <br><br>